spring-attic/spring-security-oauth/docs/oauth2.md

 ## OAuth 2.0 Provider Implementation

-The provider role in OAuth 2.0 is actually split between Authorization Service and Resource Service, and while these sometimes reside in the same application, with Spring Security OAuth you have the option to split them across two applications, and also to have multiple Resource Services that share an Authorization Service.
+The provider role in OAuth 2.0 is split between Authorization Service and Resource Service, and while these sometimes reside in the same application, with Spring Security OAuth you have the option to split them across two applications, and also to have multiple Resource Services that share an Authorization Service.
 The requests for the tokens are handled by Spring MVC controller endpoints, and access to protected resources is handled by standard Spring Security request filters.
 The following endpoints are required in the Spring Security filter chain in order to implement OAuth 2.0 Authorization Server:

 * [`AuthorizationEndpoint`][AuthorizationEndpoint] is used to service requests for authorization.
 Default URL: `/oauth/authorize`.
 * [`TokenEndpoint`][TokenEndpoint] is used to service requests for access tokens.
 Default URL: `/oauth/token`.